 --Jean Esther, Psychotherapist and Teacher at Insight Meditation Center of Pioneer Valley, Northampton, MA

 These retreats include a Dharma talk, guided meditations (standing, walking, and seated), mindfulness-based hip hop instruction, improvisational movement, and small group discussions, and conclude with a Dharma Jam.

 "I recommend this workshop to anyone who is interested to incorporate movement into their practice."

 Executive Director, New York Insight Meditation Center

 Nectar is a space to enjoy and explore embodiment, physical expression, and the body’s wisdom.
 A brief opening circle on a theme or guided practice is followed by a playlist of music—beginning spacious and mellow, gaining intensity, and arriving back into stillness.
 Participants are welcome to move, dance, and be still as their bodies desire.
-Nectar was founded in 2013 by Harrison Blum and dance/movement therapist Amorn O’Connor, and is supported by a rotating residency of Facilitator-DJs.
+Nectar was founded in 2013 by Harrison Blum and dance/movement therapist Amorn O’Connor, and is now directed and run by Steve Carter.

 Every 1st and 3rd Sunday, 1:30-3:30pm at the Dance Complex in Central Square, Cambridge.
 September-May.
 More info.